From Zero to Multi-Agent Engineer with OpenCode¶

 Repository Layout¶

-modules/week-XX-<name>/ Lessons, slide sources, labs, and reflections
+modules/module-XX-<name>/ Lessons, labs, and reflections

 labs/ Sample repos used across multiple labs